Last updated: 2 Oct 2019

 VIKING is using email addresses provided by the user (see sections 1.1 and 1.2) to send notifications regarding the following topics:

-VIKING does not send emails containing the following:
+Regardless of the configuration, VIKING does not send emails containing:

 The users are always welcome to contact us in case they are in doubt if an e-mail is from VIKING or from another source.